raymondj-pace/CS639-Final/README.md

 ## Interesting things learned so far:
 How to put a border around a TextView by creating a drawable.<br>
-How to modify the format of a listview.<br>
+How to modify the format of a listview to put in column format.<br>
+How to make a listview clickable (not easy!).<br>
+How to pass custom Java objects between fragments with using host navigation AND implementing the Parcelable interface and creating bundles.<br>
+How to update a Firebase record by using the key value (have to save the key value in the Java object).
 <br>
 <br>

 ## Things still TODO:
-Allow for line items to be deleted or edited from the list view.<br>
+Allow for line items to be deleted from the list view using a horizontal swipe action across rows.<br>
-Allow the fragments to serialze Java objects between them to make the saving of data easier.